mrsimpson/slides-data-in-motion/slides.md

 ![https://www.yishizuo.com/dont-be-a-hammer-looking-for-a-nail-3/](/hammer-nail.png)

 <!--
-There are fundamental differences in those architectures.
+There are fundamental differences in restful and streaming architectures.

 Before looking into streaming architecture components, let's **revise a traditional REST application.**
 -->